-- Stabilization of community-based heritage means: - Ensuring that a community can continue a specific practice, ritual, etc. in the immediate aftermath of a hazard event..... until more long-term solutions can be identified. - May involve documentation for a visual and oral record for the future. - Stabilizing community-based heritage tangible heritage: - Includes buildings, sites, objects, tools, costumes, and any material culture associated with an intangible practice.
+- Stabilization of community-based heritage means: - Ensuring that a community can continue a specific practice, ritual, etc. in the immediate aftermath of a hazard event. - Ensuring that the transmission of knowledge and skills can continue until more long-term solutions can be identified. - May involve documentation for a visual and oral record for the future. - In cases of significant displacement or loss of culture bearers, master-apprentice training may be necessary.

+- Stabilizing community-based tangible heritage: - Includes buildings, sites, objects, tools, costumes, and any material culture associated with an intangible practice. - If the situation analysis and on-site damage and risk assessment have identified urgent needs, the same steps can be undertaken as above for built and movable heritage.